-the end of the $2^{nd}$ attempt of the Ashford Promise, while a student is in conditional standing.
+Appeal Procedure for a 3rd Consecutive Conditional Admission Period or Ashford Promise Provisional admission status must be attained by the end of the 2nd attempt of the Ashford Promise, while a student is in conditional standing.
 Students who fail to attain provisional admission by the end of their second attempt of the Ashford Promise must wait one year from the date they were denied admission to re-apply, or they may appeal the University's decision using the process outlined below to request a 3rd consecutive attempt of conditional admission in the Ashford Promise.
 Disagreements over academic quality will not be considered as an appropriate basis for such appeals.
 In cases of appropriate cause, the Ashford University Admission Appeals Committee reviews the appeals and renders a decision to the student.
-Appeals must include an explanation of the event that occurred, which caused the student to not attain provisional admission to the University after two attempts.
+Appeals must include an explanation of the event that occurred, which caused the student to not two attempts.